datanav/docs/training/020_systems/020_Beginner.rst

 Tasks for Systems: Beginner
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- What is a system in Sesam?
+#. *What is a system in Sesam?*

-- From where in the Sesam Management Studio can a new system be created?
+#. *From where in the Sesam Management Studio can a new system be created?*

-- What is a Sesam environment variable?
+#. *What is a Sesam environment variable?*

-- What is a Sesam secret?
+#. *What is a Sesam secret?*

-- Name some of the benefits of using environment variables in a system config?
+#. *Name some of the benefits of using environment variables in a system config?*

-- Where are environment variables defined?
+#. *Where are environment variables defined?*

-- Where are secrets defined?
+#. *Where are secrets defined?*

-- What is the difference between environment variables and secrets?
+#. *What is the difference between environment variables and secrets?*

-- When should secrets be used instead of environment variables?
+#. *When should secrets be used instead of environment variables?*

-- How are environment variables referenced in Sesam configs?
+#. *How are environment variables referenced in Sesam configs?*

-- How are secrets referenced in Sesam configs?
+#. *How are secrets referenced in Sesam configs?*